planchon/karnet/app/web/src/mocks/message2.md

 And here's another one.[^note2]

 [^note1]: This is the first footnote.

 [^note2]: This is the second footnote, which can be quite long and span multiple lines.
-It can also contain other Markdown elements like **bold text** or even
+It can also contain other Markdown elements like **bold text** or even `inline code`.

 ---